-Within the framework of the Turkey-EU Business Dialogue (TEBD) project, two large scale surveys are conducted in order to collect information from companies in Turkey and in the EU member states regarding their experiences and views in relation to economic cooperation and trade between Turkey and the EU.
-The results from both of these surveys are analysed and presented at public events to be held in Brussels and Ankara.
-The end-goal of the survey is to provide a comprehensive assessment of EU-Turkey business relations.
+Within the framework of the Turkey-EU Business Dialogue (TEBD) project, two large scale surveys were conducted in order to collect information from companies in Turkey and in the EU member states regarding their experiences and views in relation to economic cooperation and trade between Turkey and the EU.
+The results from both of these surveys were analysed and presented at public events held in Brussels and Ankara.
+The end-goal of the survey was to provide a comprehensive assessment of EU-Turkey business relations.

 SME Survey in Turkey

 The results of TEBD SME Survey on the “EU-Turkey Business Relations: Views of the Turkish Private Sector” launched on the 10th March 2022 in a hybrid environment at TOBB Premises in Ankara, Turkey.